1 million children leave behind lives, friends in Ukraine

 For Margot, a 1-year-old girl who traveled from Kyiv to the Siret border crossing in Romania, the journey was like a “little adventure,” said her mother, Viktoria Filonchuk, 37.

-But for other older children, she suspects they understand the “tragedy” of what they are going through.
+But for older children, she suspects they understand the “tragedy” of what they are going through.

 “Such little kids maybe don’t understand this, but kids of about 3 or 4 years understand all the tragedy.
 I think it is very hard for them,” Filonchuk said.